-Using a Foam roller, fascia balls, and yoga straps, I will guide you through a do-it-yourself massage and stretch.
+Certified as an Eric Franklin Low Back Fascia Trainer, I have developed a system for using fascia balls, foam rollers and yoga straps to help others help themselves.
+I will guide you through a do-it-yourself massage and stretch.
 Perfect for those who love to take ownership of their massage and self care.
 You will feel like you’ve had a massage, a stretch and a workout.

 Roll and release, aka “self massage” is a concept that I have developed for myself as a massage therapist.
 Most of us walk around with our shoulders up in our ears and our breathing tight and shallow.
 We also hunch over a lot.
 And while I can’t seem to answer the conundrum of why everyone seems to be struggling with this, I do have many techniques to intercept the progress of ever-present problem.

 I have combined my pilates training, massage therapy training, Thai bodywork training and little bit of Eric Franklin inspiration to create this awesome class.
 I am really excited to share this development of ideas and flow.

 It feels a lot like a cross between a Thai massage and restorative yoga.
 This is not an exercise class, it’s more like a lay around on the floor class.